NeutroniumCore/Neutronium/README.md

 * Neutronium combines [Chromium](https://www.chromium.org) via [ChromiumFx C# lib](https://bitbucket.org/chromiumfx/chromiumfx) and a binding engine that converts back and forth C# POCO to javascript POCO.
 * Javascript objects are then used as ViewModel for javascript MVVM library such as [knockout.js]("http://knockoutjs.com/) or [Vue.js](http://vuejs.org/images/logo.png).
-* Listeners are set-up on C# and javscript side for two-way binding.
+* Listeners are set-up on C# and javascript side for two-way binding.

 On the shoulders of giants
 --------------------------